samartzidis/magicstick.io/README.md

 **magicstick.io** is an absolutely zero-hassle, USB adapter for connecting Apple keyboards (Magic 1, Magic 2 or the older Apple Wireless) to PCs, game consoles, smart TVs, etc. providing the correct keymap translation.

-That is, you get a working _Delete_, _Ctrl_, _Page Up/Down_, _Print Screen_, Multimedia keys etc. You also get dual connection modes, wired and Bluetooth.
+That is, you get a working _Delete_, _Ctrl_, _Page Up/Down_, _Print Screen_, Multimedia keys etc. You get dual connection modes, wired and Bluetooth.

 You also get key programmability.
 You can remap keys to perform multimedia functions, type Unicode/Emojis and more.